W427697/Discord-/docs/migration-guide.md

 You’ll also need to update your stories glob in .storybook/main.js to include the newly created .mdx and .stories.js files if it doesn’t already.

-**Note:** this migration supports the Storybook 6 [“CSF stories with MDX docs”](https://github.com/storybookjs/storybook/blob/6e19f0fe426d58f0f7981a42c3d0b0384fab49b1/code/addons/docs/docs/recipes.md#csf-stories-with-mdx-docs) recipe.
+**Note:** this migration supports the Storybook 6 ["CSF stories with MDX docs"](https://github.com/storybookjs/storybook/blob/6e19f0fe426d58f0f7981a42c3d0b0384fab49b1/code/addons/docs/docs/recipes.md#csf-stories-with-mdx-docs) recipe.

 ## Troubleshooting